GuyKabiri/Parallel-Sequence-Alignment/README.md

 Initially, a basic iterative solution was implemented.
 By iterating over the offsets and then for each pair of letters in the offset, the problem can be solved sequentially.
 Comparing each pair of letters to determine whether they are equal or fall into one of the conservative or semi-conservative groups, then finding their best substitutions (if possible).
 Hence, save any better substitution found for a pair than the previous one.
-The main objective is to parallelize the CPU and GPU simultaneously, taking advantage of their maximum abilities.
+The main objective of this project is to parallelize the CPU and GPU simultaneously, taking advantage of their maximum abilities.
+At first, it is necessary to examine what can be parallelizing in this problem, which menas, what tasks are being done and do not depend on other tasks.
+The program will aimed to run on 2 machine at the same time, which will involve in usin `MPI` for data sending between them.

 ### ***CPU Implementation***
 Having written the sequential solution, I realized it would be time-wasting to check whether each pair of letters belongs to a conservative or semi-conservative group several times during the run.
-Despite the fact that iterations over the groups are non-linear ($O(1) $) (since the number of groups and letters in each group is constant), the groups are given ahead of time, so each evaluation of two letters can be done before the program is run, saving significant time.
+Despite the fact that iterations over the groups are non-linear ($O(1)$) (since the number of groups and letters in each group is constant), the groups are given ahead of time, so each evaluation of two letters can be done before the program is run, saving significant time.

 Consequently, I created a hashtable of 26 letters and one `-` character (27 X 27).
-Each pair is still evaluated in $ O(1) $, but this method is much faster than the previous one.
+Although each pair is still evaluated in $O(1)$, this method is much faster than the previous one.
-Additionally, `OpenMP` can be used for filling this hashtable in such a way that every cell is independent of every other cell.
+Additionally, `OpenMP` can be used for filling this hashtable, since each cell in the table is calculated independently.
 The hashtable (spaces were used instead of `_`) is as follows:

 ```